-Travel back in time with these 80s themed TV shows and movies
+Travel back in time with these 80s-themed TV shows and movies

-The 80s was quite a decade, filled with cheesy haircuts, outrageous fashion, and a newfound penchant for overconsumption.
+The 80s were quite a decade, filled with cheesy haircuts, outrageous fashion, and a newfound penchant for overconsumption.
 As such, it makes for a great era in which to set a story.
 Based on an era of bright colors and bad attitudes, here are the top ten modern TV shows and movies set in the Decade of Decadence.

 American Psycho (2000)

 While Bret Easton Ellis was not the biggest fan of Mary Harron’s adaptation, American Psycho is a masterpiece in its own right.
 Starring Christian Bale (The Dark Knight) as the last man on Earth you’d want between your legs, the film offers a hyperbolic portrait into the sadistically sinister nature of American yuppy culture.

 The Coen Brothers (No Country For Old Men) absolutely triumphed with this neo-noir dark comedy crime film, about Jerry Lundegaard’s (William H. Macy) inept crime we witness crumble to pieces due to his henchmen’s bungling and the persistent police work of the friggin’ pregnant “Minnesota nice” Marge Gunderson (Frances McDormand).

 Combining coming-of-age themes with time travel and Jake Gyllenhaal (Nightcrawler) as a troubled teenager plagued by visions of a dude in a sinister looking rabbit suit, the 80s setting of Donnie Darko worked perfectly as the backdrop for this modern-day tragedy, making good use of the soundtrack with gems such as Echo and the Bunnymen’s “The Killing Moon” and “Love Will Tear Us Apart” by Joy Division.